jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

 The era of mass-production is over.
-But our society used dark majic to make people happy with living the Suburban 1969 lifestyle.
+But our society used dark majic to make people happy with living the stereotypical suburban 1969 lifestyle.
 Thus, to look like we're improving education, we put up more prestigious colleges.
 To deal with traffic-jammed and decaying roads, we sold more luxury cars.
 To make generic fries and burgers taste better, we added more sugar.
 To make people "happy," we built more generic suburban homes.

 ![Suburbs](https://techvolution.io/content/images/2020/04/suburbs.jpg)

+_Credit: Wikimedia Commons_

-_Can you guess where these pictures were taken?
-You can't because mass-production brought so much mass-uniformity.
-That's very unusual in our history, and in Nature.
-Credit: Wikimedia Commons_
+Can you guess where these pictures were taken?
+You can't because mass-production brought extreme mass-uniformity.
+Living the same lifestyle across regions is very unusual in our history, and in Nature.

 If you'd see a camel drinking from the Great Lakes, eagles flying inside a cave system, or polar bears swimming in the Amazon, you'd stop and wonder, "why are these biologies here?"

 Likewise, when we see the same modes of transportation, working hours, and houses in Boston and Phoenix, we should see something is out of place.

 In Nature, different geographies, demographics, and weather give unique problems and thus force custom biologies.
-Thus, the human world's many differences should create different cyborgologies too.
+The human world's many differences across regions, climates, and cultures should create different cyborgologies for the same reason.

 If you're asking how humanity should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
 But, I do know our cyborgology has none of the splendid diversity of biology we've all watched on BBC Earth.

 The Western world's mass uniformity is why we're unhappy.
-We're forced to live in a world so interconnected with "just in time" economics our lives have few adaptions to make life easier.
-Our society's future profits depend on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.
+We're forced to live in a generic world of mass-production.
+Our lives have few adaptions to make life easier.
+Empowering the middle-class lifestyle depends on adapting our cyborgology with custom-designed housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

 But because we're stuck in the Industrial Age's and its mass uniformity of 9-5, Monday to Friday, eight different bosses, we're as unhappy as a camel forced to live in the Amazon.

-Being stuck in traffic is expecting a camel to enjoy swimming.
-Both are a hateful experience because living in a foreign environment is simply not what any lifeform is designed to do.
 Unsurprisingly, our society is bleeding money.

 Because can you imagine all the cash a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?

 You don't have to, just look down.

 ![Government debt](https://upload.wikimedia.org/wikipedia/commons/thumb/8/86/Consumer_and_Government_Debt_as_a_%25_of_GDP.png/1920px-Consumer_and_Government_Debt_as_a_%25_of_GDP.png)